-- Review and approval in writing is to be completed by the 25th of each month by the controller.
+- Review and approval in writing are to be completed by the 25th of each month by the controller.

-- All supporting documentation is to be included with the reconciliation and/or the location referenced for bank statements, outstanding deposits, outstanding checks and all adjusting entries.
+- All supporting documentation is to be included in the reconciliation and/or the location referenced for bank statements, outstanding deposits, outstanding checks and all adjusting entries.